thaliproject/thali/pages/documentation/PresenceProtocolForOpportunisticSynching.md

 __OPEN ISSUE:__ I am asserting that the X.509 encoding (with point compression explicitly disallowed) is always 88 bytes long.
 But I haven't actually proven this.

 Expiration MUST encode a 64 bit integer, in network byte order, specifying the number of milliseconds since the epoch (1/1/1970 at 00:00:00 GMT).
 The value in the Expiration MUST encode the point in time after which the sender does not want the discovery announcement to be honored.
+When generating the expiration value we MUST add a small random offset to the current system time in order to prevent attacks based on observing the device's actual time.
+Note that it isn't clear what the attack would be here but it's easy to do.

 Implementers MUST NOT honor discovery announcements with expirations that are too far into the future.
 It is up to each implementation to decide what constitutes "too far" but generally anything greater than 24 hours SHOULD be rejected.